6 Eco-friendly Tips to Travel Sustainably in Hawaii

 Other companies take into consideration the local community, culture, and environment when they plan each tour.

 Hawai’i has a Sustainable Tourism Association that certifies organizations that promote ethical, sustainable tourism that holistically integrates people, the planet, and profit.

 You might prefer to go on a tour of the islands solo!
 But keep in mind that one perk of visiting Hawaii is learning about its unique culture and history – and guided tours are perfect for just that.

 5. Clean your shoes before arrival, as well as before and after farm tours or going into the forest

 We influence the environment in unexpected ways!
 Hawaii’s landscape is sensitive.
 Seeds from your last hike can grasp onto your shoes and fall off into a new environment.

 Your shoes can collect and spread seeds – including the seeds of invasive species.
 Because of this, clean your shoes before you go into the forest, and again when you leave!

 6. Respect local communities and Native Hawaiians

-Not only does Hawai’i have vulnerable biodiversity, but there are local communities of Native Hawaiians that often feel like tourists have more rights than they do.
+Not only does Hawaii have vulnerable biodiversity, but there are local communities of Native Hawaiians that often feel like tourists have more rights than they do.
 To engage in sustainable ecotourism, you must respect Indigenous communities.
 Take time to learn about the complex history of Hawaii and the needs of the local communities.
 Sometimes that means avoiding sacred sights or skipping the luxury resorts.
 Often the best way to be a responsible traveler is to say no, save travel for another day, and respect the needs of the local communities.
 I suggest doing a quick google search of the tourism difficulties expressed by local Hawaiians.
-This post by a Native Hawaiian can offer some insight into the cultural aspects of traveling to Hawaii.
+This guide featuring Indigenous voices can offer some insight into the cultural aspects of traveling to Hawaii.